kayondomartin/rust/src/tools/clippy/book/src/development/adding_lints.md

 ## PR Checklist

-Before submitting your PR make sure you followed all the basic requirements:
+Before submitting your PR make sure you followed all of the basic requirements:

 <!-- Sync this with `.github/PULL_REQUEST_TEMPLATE` -->